marktayl1/Multi-Agent-Custom-Automation-Engine-Solution-Accelerator/documentation/CustomizeSolution.md

-# Accelerating your own Multi-Agent -Custom Automation Engine MVP
+# Accelerating your own Multi-Agent - Custom Automation Engine MVP

 As the name suggests, this project is designed to accelerate development of Multi-Agent solutions in your environment.
 The example solution presented shows how such a solution would be implemented and provides example agent definitions along with stubs for possible tools those agents could use to accomplish tasks.
 You will want to implement real functions in your own environment, to be used by agents customized around your own use cases.
 Users can choose the LLM that is optimized for responsible use.
 The default LLM is GPT-4o which inherits the existing responsible AI mechanisms and filters from the LLM provider.
 We encourage developers to review [OpenAI’s Usage policies](https://openai.com/policies/usage-policies/) and [Azure OpenAI’s Code of Conduct](https://learn.microsoft.com/en-us/legal/cognitive-services/openai/code-of-conduct) when using GPT-4o.
 This document is designed to provide the in-depth technical information to allow you to add these customizations.
 Once the agents and tools have been developed, you will likely want to implement your own real world front end solution to replace the example in this accelerator.